-For the 2003-04 income year, the head company of the XYZ group utilised \$400 of the transferred net capital losses using the concessional method.
-No losses were utilised applying the available fraction method in the 2003-04 income year.
+Up to the 2004-05 income year, the head company of the XYZ group utilised \$800 of the transferred net capital losses using the concessional method and \$700 of the transferred tax losses applying the available fraction method.

-For the 2004-05 income year, the head company of the XYZ group is able to utilise \$600 of the transferred net capital losses - \$400 using the concessional method and \$200 using the available fraction method.
+For the 2005-06 income year, the head company of the XYZ group makes a group loss of \$500 and is not able to utilise any of the transferred net capital losses.